 The goal of this Act is admittedly to address a problem that may be unlikely to arise.
-If it does arise, however, the potential is great for harm to our democracy caused by faithless electors whose votes, if counted, would prove decisive.
+If it does arise, however, the potential is great for harm to our democracy caused by faithless electors whose votes prove decisive.
 The solution of the Act is to prevent the problem from arising by binding electors to the pledge they made as a condition of being chosen as an elector.
 Uniform adoption of the Act will assure that the solution is consistent among the states, foreclosing attempts to "peel off" electors and helping states to secure their full complements of electoral votes.
 Widespread adoption will also strengthen the Act against any claim that the remedy is unconstitutional.

-SECTION 1.
+2 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform Faithful Presidential Electors Act.
+This [act] may be cited as the Uniform Faithful 3 Presidential Electors Act.
+4 SECTION 2.

-SECTION 2.
 DEFINITIONS.
-In this [act]:

-- (1) "Cast" means accepted by the [Secretary of State] in accordance with Section 7(b). - (2) "Elector" means an individual selected as a presidential elector under [applicable state statute] and this [act]. - (3) "President" means President of the United States. - (4) ["Unaffiliated presidential candidate" means a candidate for President who qualifies for the general election ballot in this state by means other than nomination by a political party.] - [(5)] "Vice President" means Vice President of the United States.

-As mentioned in the prefatory note, the Supreme Court has suggested that states are required to hold open the possibility of presidential candidates unaffiliated with any political party.
+In this [act]: 5 (1) "Elector" means an individual selected as a presidential elector under [applicable state 6 statute] and the procedures of this [act].
+7 (2) "President" means the President of the United States.
+8 (3) ["Unaffiliated presidential candidate" means a candidate for president who qualifies 9 for the general election ballot in this state by means other than nomination by a political party.]
+10 (4) "Vice President" means the Vice President of the United States.
+11 Comment 12 13 14 15 16 As mentioned in the prefatory note, the Supreme Court has suggested that states are required to hold open the possibility of presidential candidates unaffiliated with any political party.
 See Storer v.
-Brown, 415 U.S. 724, 745-46 (1974).
+Brown , 415 U.S. 724, 745-46 (1974).
 Most states do not, however, deal explicitly with that possibility.
 For states that want to make the possibility explicit, a bracketed definition of "unaffiliated presidential candidate" is provided in Section 2, and then bracketed substantive provision for such candidates is included in Sections 3, 4 and 6.

-No definition of a "faithful" presidential elector is provided in Section 2, but the idea is captured by the pledge requirements of Sections 4 and 6(c), and then the provision of Section 6 that attempted violations of the pledge causes the violating elector to vacate the office of elector, creating a vacant position to be filled under Section 6.
+18 19 20 21 No definition of a "faithful" presidential elector is provided in Section 2, but the idea is captured by the pledge requirements of Sections 4 and 6(c), and then the provision of Section 6 that attempted violations of the pledges cause the violating electors to vacate the office of elector, creating a vacant position to be filled under Section 6.
+22 23 SECTION 3.

-SECTION 3.
 DESIGNATION OF STATE'S ELECTORS.
-For each elector position in this state, a political party contesting the position [, or an unaffiliated presidential candidate,] shall submit to the [Secretary of State] the names of two qualified individuals.
-One of the individuals must be designated "elector nominee" and the other "alternate elector nominee".

-Except as otherwise provided in Sections 5 through 8, this state's electors are the winning elector nominees under the laws of this state.
+For each elector position 24 in this state, a political party contesting the position [, or an unaffiliated presidential candidate,] 25 shall submit to the [Secretary of State] the names of two qualified individuals.
+One of the 26 individuals must be designated "elector nominee" and the other "alternate elector nominee".
+27 Except as otherwise provided in Sections 5, 6, 7 and 8, this state's electors are the winning elector nominees under the laws of this state.

-Legislative Note: For a state wishing to accommodate unpledged electors, the following three sentences could be substituted for the first two sentences of Section 3: "Any political party [or unaffiliated presidential candidate] advancing candidates for elector positions in this state shall submit to the [Secretary of State] the names of two qualified individuals for each elector position to be contested.
-One of the individuals must be designated "elector nominee" and the other "alternate elector nominee".
-Any unpledged candidate for the position of elector who is not nominated by a political party or unaffiliated presidential candidate shall submit to the [Secretary of State], in addition to the individual's own name as "elector nominee", the name of another qualified individual designated as "alternate elector nominee"."